Cal/Val and monitoring of operational CO2M products

 The key parameters of existing stations can be viewed via a global map.
 A visualisation of the global plots of satellite level-3 files of trace gases, emission inventory databases and potential other relevant parameters is provided.
 The database is linked to these maps with the possibility to over plot the parameters from the database in the global plots.

-This task is lead by the Royal Belgian Institute for Space Aeronomy in collaboration with:
+This task is lead by the Royal Belgian Institute for Space Aeronomy (Phase I & II) in collaboration with:

 This site is maintained by This email address is being protected from spambots.
 You need JavaScript enabled to view it.